Parisian (department store)

-Parisian Inc. (/pə'riːʒən/, pə-REE-zhən) was an American chain of department stores founded and headquartered in Birmingham, Alabama.
-Competing mainly in the established Southeastern US market through the 1980s against Nordstrom, Neiman Marcus, and Gus Mayer, Parisian underwent a series of restructurings and mergers during its 130-year history, and was taken over by Proffitt’s, Inc. in 1996.
-In September 2006, Belk purchased the Parisian department store properties from Saks for $285 million, although that sale did not include the Parisian nameplate.
-Five Parisian store locations in Michigan, Indiana, and Ohio were instead sold to Bon-Ton, and closed nine additional stores nationwide.
-The remaining twenty-four locations were rebranded as Belk in September 2007, except for the three Michigan stores, which continued to operate as Parisian until rebranding as Carson's in 2013, later to close in 2018.
+Parisian Inc. (/pə'riːʒən/, pə-REE-zhən) was an American chain of upmarket department stores founded and headquartered in Birmingham, Alabama.
+Competing mainly through the 1980s against Nordstrom, Neiman Marcus, and Gus Mayer, Parisian underwent a series of restructurings and mergers during its 130-year history, and was taken over by Proffitt’s, Inc. in 1996.
+In September 2006, Belk purchased Parisian from Saks for $285 million with twenty-four locations later becoming Belk by September 2007.
+Belk sold four stores in Michigan, Indiana, and Ohio to The Bon-Ton in October 2006.
+Bon-Ton operated these stores individually under the Parisian name until 2013 when the exclusive marketing rights to operate under the Parisian name expired, marking the end of this upmarket department store brand.

 History

 Early history

 Parisian was founded in Birmingham, Alabama in 1877 by Estella and Bertha Sommers.
 The sisters sold it to Carl Hess and William Holiner in the 1920s.
 Hess's son Emil and Holiner's son-in-law, Leonard Salit, bought the chain in 1950 and established its first credit program.
 After Salit died, Hess's family took over the chain.

 Parisian opened stores in several shopping malls throughout Birmingham in the 1970s, including Eastwood Mall (now Eastwood Village).
-In the 1960s, it began opening stores outside Birmingham.
-First they opened a store in Gateway Shopping Center in Decatur, Alabama and then expanded to Parkway City Mall in Huntsville, University Mall in Tuscaloosa, Bel Air Mall in Mobile, and Eastdale Mall and Montgomery Mall in Montgomery.
+In the 1960s, it began opening stores outside Birmingham, first with a store in Gateway Shopping Center in Decatur, Alabama and then Parkway City Mall in Huntsville, University Mall in Tuscaloosa, Bel Air Mall in Mobile, and Eastdale Mall and Montgomery Mall in Montgomery.
 By the mid-1980s, Parisian had 13 stores in Alabama.
-Its first two stores outside the state were both in Florida at Cordova Mall in Pensacola, and Sarasota Square Mall (now Westfield Sarasota Square) in Sarasota.
-Australian-based real estate firm LJ Hooker bought Parisian, Bonwit Teller, and B. Altman in 1988, but sold its share in Parisian a year later after LJ Hooker filed for bankruptcy.
-The company sold Parisian back to the Hess family.
-By the early 1990s, Parisian had opened its first stores outside the Southeastern United States: in Michigan, Indiana, and Ohio.
-In the mid 1990s, two new stores opened in Florida alone were at Seminole Towne Center and The Avenues.
+Its first two stores outside the state were both in Florida at Cordova Mall in Pensacola and Sarasota Square Mall (now Westfield Sarasota Square) in Sarasota.
+Australian-based real estate firm LJ Hooker bought Parisian, Bonwit Teller, and B. Altman in 1988, but sold its share in Parisian back to the Hess family a year later after filing for bankruptcy.
+By the early 1990s, Parisian had opened its first stores outside the Southeastern United States in Michigan, Indiana, and Ohio.
+In the mid 1990s, two new stores opened in Florida at Seminole Towne Center and The Avenues.